midnightntwrk/midnight-architecture/apis-and-common-types/proving-server/README.md

 * A Borsh serialized `UnprovenTransaction`
 * A Borsh serialized map mapping key identifiers used in the unproven transaction to a tuple of proving key, verifying key, and zk IR source.
+  * Key identifiers are UTF-8 strings used in assembling contract calls, and are assumed to uniquely identify a particular key set.
+They are not needed for Zswap proofs.